barunkumar04/barunkumar04/README.md

 ## 👨More about me
 - I am from India and currently based in Bengaluru, Karnataka.
+- Perseverance is one of the key attribute in me.
-- I am strong headed towards making better version of myself continiously, personally and professionally.
+- I consistently work towards making better version of myself, personally and professionally.
-    - For professional growth, I am learning Frontend technologies (in aspiration of being a full stack developer) and brushing up my problem solving skill with help of practicing datastructures and algorithms.
+    - For professional growth, Currenlty I am learning Frontend technologies (in aspiration of being a full stack developer) and brushing up my problem solving skill with help of practicing datastructures and algorithms.
     - For personal growth, I am inclulating habit of reading books, learning about personal finance etc.
 - My peer and collegues says, I am empathtic, resposible, technical, resourceful, organized and polite.
 - I am a shy but humorous person 😇